 When Should I Have My Snacks?

 Let us face it!
 Most of us snack throughout the day, which might explain why we always find ourselves in a snack rut.
-However, this should not be the case, especially if your goal is to lose weight.
-Not only do you have to reduce your snack intake, but also watch when you have them.
+However, this may not be the best idea, especially if your goal is to lose weight.
+Not only might you need to reduce your snack intake, but also watch when you have them.
 Here are some of the recommended timelines denoting when you should grab a snack:

 - When you need an energy jolt.
 Sometimes you may feel drained and with less energy, regardless of whether you had a heavy breakfast or not.
 It is best to grab a snack when you feel this sluggish to help raise your energy levels (6).

 - Before and after your workouts.
 As we have discussed above, you need to snack on something light before and after exercising.
 The pre-workout snack gives you the energy to push through your workouts.
 On the other hand, the post-workout snack helps your muscles grow and recover.

 - When you are uncertain of when you are having the next meal.
 You could be attending a meeting or forum and are not sure of when you will eat next.
 In this case, WebMD advises to snack on a chunk of cheese or a piece of fruit (6).

 - After work or school.
 You can also have a snack after a long day at work or school.
 However, this depends on when dinner is scheduled.
 If the gap is long, then consider having a snack.
 Remember that you also need to snack healthy if you are consuming healthy meals for weight loss.
 Opt for snacks with fewer calories.
 Take a look at some of such recommendations (3):